MrRefactoring/Timus/README.md

 # Timus on Python:
-Timus problems on python
+Timus solutions on python
-# Solved problems:
+# Python Solutions:
 ● 1000
 ● 1001
 ● 1014